japila-books/spark-sql-internals/docs/DataFrameReader.md

 In other words, the <<methods, DataFrameReader fluent API>> is simply to describe the input data source.

-The default data source is <<parquet, parquet>> per <<spark-sql-properties.adoc#spark.sql.sources.default, spark.sql.sources.default>> configuration property.
+The default data source is <<parquet, parquet>> per <<spark-sql-properties.md#spark.sql.sources.default, spark.sql.sources.default>> configuration property.

 `source` is usually specified using <<format, format>> method.